initxuan/End-to-End-Machine-Learning/README.md

-# A code library for learning the chapter 1
+# A code library for learning
 # Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow.
 Aurélien Géron